-The University, DNAP, and our Clinical Education Affiliations retain the right to deny admission or entry of applicants/students based on their prior criminal background history.
-For purposes of determining admissions status in the event of a criminal background history, DNAP follows the Conviction Record Guidelines of the Florida Board of Nursing.
-DNAP will accept for admissions, those students whose criminal background history is listed as "Cleared" on the Conviction Record Guidelines of the Florida Board of Nursing at http://www.floridahealth.gov initial background check for admission and during their enrollment in the College.
-Failure to adhe re to University/College policies relating to criminal background history is subject to dismissal.
+The University, DNA, and our Clinical Education Affiliations retain the right to deny admission or entry of applicants/students based on their prior criminal background history.
+For purposes of determining admissions status in the event of a criminal background history, DNA follows the Conviction Record Guidelines of the Florida Board of Nursing.
+DNA will accept for admissions, those students whose criminal background history is listed as "Cleared" on the Conviction Record Guidelines of the Florida Board of Nursing.